 Is the church accessible to people with disabilities?
 We have a number of facilities and programs designed to help persons who have special needs.
 Our aim is to meet the needs of persons with ambulatory problems, those who are sight and hearing impaired, and others, as well.
 Follow this link to learn more about accessibility at UUCDC.

 Is there Sunday School during church?
 Our church school offers Religious Education classes for Preschool through 12th grade.
-On Sundays during the 9:30 service, pre-K to grade 7 children attend Chapel together on the lower level before going to classes.
+On Sundays during the 9:30 service, pre-K to grade 7 children attend church with their families in the sanctuary before going to classes.
 Two trained volunteer teachers are in every classroom.
 No Religious Education classes are offered during the 11:15 service, however the nursery adjacent to Fellowship Hall is available for infants and children 5 or under.
-Our senior high youth group, the YUUCKIs, and Coming of Age class meet on Sunday at 10:45 am.
-Guest children and youth are welcome in the nursery, all RE classes and YUUCKI meetings.
+Our senior high youth group, the YUUCKIs, and Coming of Age class meet on Sunday at varying times and are listed in the church calendar.
+Guest children and youth are welcome in the nurserym all RE classes and YUUCKI meetings.